 Nevis Island Administration forges partnership with Jamaica based Neurologist

-Deputy Premier of Nevis and Minister of Health Hon.
-Mark Brantley (right) with Nevisian Neurosurgeon Dr. James Geoffrey Liburd at the Alexandra Hospital
+NIA CHARLESTOWN NEVIS (APRIL 28, 2016) — Deputy Premier of Nevis and Minister of Health Hon.
+Mark Brantley recently welcomed the Nevis Island Administration’s (NIA) newest partnership in health with the added services of Neurosurgeon Dr. James Geoffrey Liburd.

 According to the Health Minister, Liburd who is a Nevisian who hails from Rices Village in Gingerland but lives and works in Jamaica, will join a number of specialist healthcare providers on the island including internists, cardiologists, paediatricians, and orthopaedic surgeon.